raghav-menon/MLOPs_ZoomCamp/02-experiment-tracking/README.md

 the folder 'artifacts' as the artifact store instead of the default folder mlruns.
 This can be done using the following command

 ```
-mlflow ui --backend-store-uri sqlite:///<path to folder where database>/<database name> --default-artifact-root file:///<path to folder where the file resides>/<folder name>
+mlflow ui --backend-store-uri sqlite:///<path to folder where database exists>/<database name> --default-artifact-root file:///<path to folder where the file resides>/<folder name>
+ # Incase database or the artifact folder does not exist the command creates them